warrenseine/git-publish/README.md

 $ uv tool install . -e
 ```

-Set the required environment variables (add to your shell profile):
+Set the required environment variables (add to your shell profile) or rely on the token resolver:

-- `GITHUB_TOKEN` — required for GitHub projects (repo scope sufficient for PRs)
+- `GITHUB_TOKEN` — required for GitHub projects (repo scope sufficient for PRs).
+The tool will also accept `GH_TOKEN`, or fall back to `gh auth token` and Git credential helper.
 - `GITLAB_TOKEN` — required for GitLab projects (api scope)
 - `GITLAB_URL` — optional GitLab instance URL; default: `https://gitlab.com`
 - `GITPUBLISH_BRANCH_PREFIX` — optional branch/id prefix; defaults to your OS username